 - Your total cost of goods on an average month

 - The amount you pay to freelancers or employees

 Add up the total cost of these expenses and subtract it from your total revenue to get your profit amount.

-Keep in mind, your average monthly profit will be displayed on your listing to give buyers a rough idea as to how much it costs to run your store and how much they could make themselves.
+Keep in mind that your average monthly profit will be displayed on your listing to give buyers a rough idea as to how much it costs to run your store and how much they could make themselves.

 Including this information in your listing will greatly improve your chances of finding a quality buyer.

-Because this number is merely an average amount, you should also prepare for buyers to ask for more detailed information about your month to month expenses.
+Because this number is merely an average amount, you should also be prepared for buyers who will ask for more detailed information about your monthly expenses.
 It's always a good idea to prepare for this by generating a profit and loss statement.